 Exploring temples and other historic sites is great, but traveling involves so much more than checking the typical tourist spots off your list.
-If you’re looking to switch things up in 2019 and do something a bit different, try adding a few events to your wish list.
-From water fights to food fights, these international events will make you book a flight asap.
+If you’re looking to switch things up in 2020 and do something a bit different, try adding a few events to your wish list.
+From water fights to food fights, yacht turn ups and more, these international events will make you book a flight ASAP.

 Songkran (April 13-15)

 Thailand loves celebrating their culture, and year round you’ll find activities like Loi Krathong, better known as the Floating Lantern Festival, to participate in.
 However, one of the most beloved spiritual celebrations in Thai culture is Songkran, the Thai New Year.
 The word “Songkran” is Sanskrit for transformation, and it’s during this three-day festival that Thai people prepare for a fresh start and spiritual cleansing in the New Year, and make time to visit with family and pray at their local temples.
 But once the serious part is over, Songkran turns into the water fight of your childhood dreams.
 Locals and visitors grab their Super Soakers, water balloons and water buckets, and take to the streets for the ultimate water fight.

 Yacht Week Greece (June 2020)